davidholbrook/yeahacademy/courses/_posts/2017-07-10-creative-writing-club.md

 date: 2017-07-10
 tags: [new]
 TutorName: 'Amy Baumhoefner'
-Target Group: 9th – 12th Grades, Also open to graduated Academy students with tutor approval Class Size Limit: 5 minimum; 15 maximum
+TargetGroup: 9th – 12th Grades, Also open to graduated Academy students with tutor approval
+ClassSizeLimit: 5 minimum; 15 maximum
 Prerequisite: None
-Class Type: Full Year
+ClassType: Full Year
 ---

 New students may enter mid-year if space is available.